Workflow Dialog Boxes: General Information

 You define a dialog box in a workflow when you need a user to provide particular field values when the user clicks a button or a menu command that corresponds to an action.
 These field values can later be used in a transition that is triggered by this action.

-Defining of a Dialog Box
+Definition of a Workflow Dialog Box

 {